 The sting operation focused on multiple raids by the officials from early morning, through the days and into the night across the cities.
 Sodhi added: “Simultaneously, the premises of Batra Films and Speed Records were raided in Jalandhar.”

-The Punjabi Music and Film industry has been stunned by the recent raids but the investigations are following leads where named artists are said to be in possession of unaccounted and non-taxed money in the form of cash.
+The Punjabi Music and Film industry have been stunned by the recent raids but the investigations are following leads where named artists are said to be in possession of unaccounted and non-taxed money in the form of cash.
 Because payments are preferred by artists in cash for shows and music albums rather than cheque or bank deposits and receipts and invoices are fraudulent.